doums/baru/README.md

 * audio sink and source (level, muted)
 * brightness
 * cpu usage and temperature
-* memory (percent or used/total in gigaoctet)
+* memory (percent or used/total in gigabyte/gibibyte)
 * dynamic icons, colors
 * configuration in YAML

 All the info is read direclty from the kernel files (`/sys`, `/proc`).
 Except audio and network modules which use libraries.\
-Some modules run in their own thread.
+All modules are threaded.
 Thanks to this design (as well Rust and C), baru is lightweight and efficient.
 It can run at a refresh rate of 60 "fps" with a minimal processor footprint.

 The audio module communicates with the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) server through the [client API](https://freedesktop.org/software/pulseaudio/doxygen/) to retrieve its data.\